The main projects

 Observations in natural remnant populations

-We have an 12 year demographic record of adult plants in 27 remnants.
+We have an demographic records of adult plants in 27 remnants starting in 1996.
 Each year we census plants to see if they are flowering, alive, or dead.
 We precisely map the locations of individual plants so we are confident that we are visiting the same plant from year to year.
 We tag all mapped plants too, but tags seem to disappear at a much greater rate than do the plants.In addition to basic demographic information, we have observed other natural processes in these remnants for one or several years.
 Because we have mapped all adult plants in our remnants, we focus on the spatial patterns of ecological and evolutionary processes (including plant-animal interactions) at both individual- and population-based spatial scales.
 More information on each of these projects will be posted here later:

 - Pollen limitation of seed set